-Part of Cook County under designated as nonattainment or in maintenance status does not include the project area.
+^{} Part of Cook County under designated as nonattainment or in maintenance status does not include the project area.

 The project area in Cook County, Illinois is currently within a non-attainment area for one of the criteria pollutants for which standards have been established in the NAAQS, 8-hour ozone (2015).
 During implementation of Alternative 1 or Alternative 2, construction equipment would cause negligible, temporary air quality impacts.
 All equipment used would be compliant with current air quality control requirements for diesel exhaust, fuels, and similar requirements.
 Long-term, once constructed, the project would be neutral in terms of air quality, with no features that either emit or sequester air pollutants or greenhouse gases to a large degree.
 Therefore, construction of Alternative 1 or Alternative 2 would have negligible short-term impact and no direct or indirect long-term adverse impacts on air quality within Cook County.
 Due to the short and temporary nature of any air quality impacts, a general conformity analysis was not conducted.
-Under Alternative 1 or Alternative 2, fewer total greenhouse gases will be emitted during the planning window due to a reduced need for continued emergency maintenance of infrastructure that has reached the end of its usable lifespan.

-No short-term impacts to air quality are expected under the No Action Alternative.
-Continued use of the current infrastructure, which has reached the end of its usable lifespan, will require greater maintenance activity for repair and upkeep.
-This could result in higher long-term air pollutant and greenhouse gas emissions.
+Short-term impacts to air quality are expected under the No Action Alternative.
+Continued use of the current infrastructure, which has reached the end of its usable lifespan, would require greater maintenance activity for repair and upkeep.
+This could result in higher long-term air pollutant emissions.